 How do I know if my vegetable garden needs fertilizer?

-It’s best to feed them on a regular basis though, or it could cause other problems.
-So don’t wait until you see the signs of deficiencies before fertilizing.
+It’s best to feed them on a regular basis to avoid this and other problems.
+So don’t wait until you see the signs of nutrient deficiencies, or it could be too late.

-Fertilizing vegetable gardens is not as difficult as you might think.
-When you give them the nutrients they crave, you’ll see a big difference in how well they grow and produce.
-Once you get the hang of it, feeding veggies will become a no-brainer.
+Fertilizing vegetables is not as hard as you may think.
+When you give them the nutrients they crave, you’ll see a big difference in their health and production.
+Once you get the hang of when and how to fertilize your vegetable garden, it’ll become a no-brainer.

 Learn more about my new Vertical Vegetables book here.